davestephens/ansible-nas/docs/zfs/zfs_configuration.md

 example, we'll assume we have a single dataset `tank/movies` that holds, ah, movies.

 First, we install sanoid to the `/opt` directory.
-This assumes that perl itself is already installed.
+This assumes that Perl itself is already installed.

 ```